 It is worthwhile to have a more detailed look into the enzyme kinetics.
 The KM is the substrate concentration at which the reaction rate reaches half of its maximum value (Vmax/2).
-The concentration of O_2 necessary to achieve half maximal ROS production (the Km) is in the range of 45-80 mmHg, with maximal ROS production at p O_2 at > 300 mmHg.30 As the p O_2 in the center of the wound is regularly below a p O_2 of 10 mmHg, the maximal effects of respiratory burst-dependent wound infection management can only be achieved through the administration of supplemental O_2 to attain wound p O_2 levels beyond those encountered when breathing room air.35 This also explains why the state of wound tissue oxygenation is a sensitive indicator for the risk of infection in is the main protein surgical patients.36,37 of the ECM and the human body.
+The concentration of O_2 necessary to achieve half maximal ROS production (the Km) is in the range of 45-80 mmHg, with maximal ROS production at p O_2 at > 300 mmHg.30 As the p O_2 in the center of the wound is regularly below a p O_2 of 10 mmHg, the maximal effects of respiratory burst-dependent wound infection management can only be achieved through the administration of supplemental O_2 to attain wound p O_2 levels beyond those encountered when breathing room air.35 This also explains why the state of wound tissue oxygenation is a sensitive indicator for the risk of infection in surgical patients.36,37 Another important milestone in wound healing is the development of granulation tissue.
+Granulation tissue contains many capillaries and is of intense red color.
+Granulation tissue contains cells and extracellular Matrix (ECM).
+The ECM is built by fibroblasts and contains glycosaminoglycans, proteoglycans and collagen.
+Collagen is the main protein of the ECM and the human body.
 About 30% of the total proteins in humans is collagen.
 In the skin, collagen represents about 80% of the total protein mass.
 Consequently the production of collagen is essential for wound healing.
 Collagen synthesis requires 02 as a substrate in different enzymatic processes.
 Three peptide chains are hydroxilated in the endoplasmic reticulum to form a triple helical structure.
 This process is supported by the proline hydroxylase.
 After secretion outside the cell the lysyl oxidase needs O_2 to form collagen fibrils via covalent cross-linking.
 This cross linking is essential for the stabilization of collagen fibrils and for the integrity and elasticity of elastin.
 When the function of the lysyl oxidase is reduced collagen is incomplete and less robust.
 Both Collagen and elastin are synthesized by fibroblasts.
 Endothelia cells need them in the building of vessels to stabilize the walls and keep the vessels elastic.
 Collagen synthesis is half maximal (KM) at a pO_2 of 20-25 mmHg.
-Vmax is approximately 250 mmHg, suggesting that new vessels cannot even approach their greatest possible rate of growth unless the wound tissue pO2 is as high as 66.38 As the pO2 in the center of the wound is regulary below a $p0_2$ of 10 mmHg, hypoxic wounds deposit collagen poorly and are more likely to become infected.38
+Vmax is approximately 250 mmHg, suggesting that new vessels cannot even approach their greatest possible rate of growth unless the wound tissue pO_2 is as high as 66.38 As the pO_2 in the center of the wound is regulary below a $p0_2$ of 10 mmHg, hypoxic wounds deposit collagen poorly and are more likely to become infected.38